Salem's Lot (2004 miniseries): Production

-In his memoir, Love Life, Rob Lowe stated that Rutger Hauer showed up on set and did not know his lines.
+In his memoir, Love Life, Rob Lowe stated that he had a difficult time working with Rutger Hauer.
 Lowe said, "I once starred in a big miniseries that culminated with the villain giving a two-page monologue trying to goad me into killing him.
 The actor playing the bad guy wanted to ad lib his own version of the movie-ending speech.
 Although he was playing a vampire, he went into a soliloquy about being a cowboy.
 The director was not impressed.
 After a very tense negotiation, the actor was forced to shit-can his self-penned opus and stick to the original script.
 There was only one problem: He hadn't bothered to learn it."
-Lowe went on to state that cue cards were placed next to his head and Hauer read the lines to him.
+Lowe noted that because there wasn't time for Hauer to memorize the lines organically, his character's monologue had to be written on cue cards and placed next to Lowe's head.